History (Alternate) of the United States

 The Liberty Legion

-Superheroics had been very quiet in the post-World War II era.
-Only a handful of the Supers maintained a public profile in light of anti-Augment laws, and even those dwindled in the era of McCarthy-ism and into the early 60s.
+Superheroics were very quiet in the post-World War II era, as everyone was expected to return to their nice, peaceful lives after the war, Augments and non-augments alike.
+Only a handful of the Supers maintained a public profile in light of a new, revamped set of anti-Augment laws, and even those heroes dwindled in the era of McCarthy-ism and into the early 60s.

 The Christmas Invasion